makersacademy/bowling-challenge/README.md

 I want to have a score card.

 As a player,
+So that I can start the game,
+I want my score to be empty when I start.

+As a player,
-So that I can see my score,
+So that I can keep playing the game,
-I want my score card to display my total score.
+I want to see my total score while playing.

+As a player,
+So that I can stick to the laws of the physics,
+I want to not to be able to take down more pins than the standing 10.
 ```